Miro is a natural fit for workshops and meetings and you can definitely use our product for such needs.

 Never start from scratch – use built-in Design Thinking, ice breaker, and Agile rituals templates to prepare workshops and organize meetings quickly.

-- Voting [available on Team, Education, Business, Consultant, and Enterprise Plans]
+- Voting [available on Starter, Education, Business, Consultant, and Enterprise plans]

 Quickly vote for tasks and ideas in real-time with your distributed team to reach a consensus when working on a decision or prioritizing tasks.

-- Timer [available on Team, Education, Business, Consultant, and Enterprise Plans]
+- Timer [available on Starter, Education, Business, Consultant, and Enterprise plans]

 Meetings, trainings, presentations, and brainstorms tend to run over when there is no way to time box these activities.
 With timer, your team can manage and track your time while presenting, brainstorming or participating in a workshop.

-- Anonymous Guest editors [available on Team, Education, Business, Consultant, and Enterprise Plans]
+- Visitors with edit access [available on Starter, Education, Business, Consultant, and Enterprise plans]

 How to set up a workshop in Miro